The Geology & Geophysics Degree

 Honors in the major

-Students interested in earning Honors in the major should consult with and receive permission from the honors adviser.
+Students interested in earning Honors in the major should consult with and receive permission from the honors advisor.
 Students should declare their intention to graduate with honors by the end of their sophomore year or the start of their junior year.
 Honors students are expected to complete a Senior Honors Thesis.
 Appropriate background courses for the thesis should be chosen in consultation with the student’s thesis adviser.
 To graduate with Honors, a student must maintain a GPA of 3.4 in all geology and geophysics courses.

 Geology & Geophysics Degree Information